Rubberband (Miles Davis album): Recording and Rubberband EP

 Versions of "Rubberband of Life" feature vocalist Ledisi.

 Critical reception

-These mixed views may in part stem from a divergent opinion of Davis' 1980s recordings as a whole.
+These mixed views may in part stem from a divergent opinion of Davis's 1980s recordings as a whole.
 As music journalist Rob Shepherd, a fan of the artist's works from that decade, has noted: "Recorded mostly in 1985, the height of Miles Davis’ most critically maligned era, Rubberband is unlikely to be appreciated by one who generally disfavors the artist’s 1980s oeuvre.
 However, for a listener open to Davis’ music from that period, there is much to enjoy."